 Tenants Queensland

 Tenants Queensland (TQ) is a specialist community and legal service which has been providing services to and representing the interests of residential renters in Queensland since 1986.
-Queensland Statewide Tenant Advice and Referral Services (QSTARS) is managed by TQ to provide specialist tenancy advice, advocacy support and referral for Queensland renters and delivered in collaboration with partner organisations.
+QSTARS is managed by TQ and delivered in collaboration with partner organisations.